ougarcia/reloj/README.md

 # Reloj
-A lightweight web frameowrk for Ruby for creating database-backed web applications with the Model-View-Controller pattern.
+A lightweight web framework for Ruby for creating database-backed web applications with the Model-View-Controller pattern.

 ## Getting Started